sisques-labs/project-starter/apps/api/src/generic/saga-context/saga-instance/README.md

 ## Overview

-The Saga Instance Module provides a complete solution for managing saga workflows in a multi-tenant SaaS application.
+The Saga Instance Module provides a complete solution for managing saga workflows in distributed systems.
 It handles saga instance creation, updates, deletion, and status management.

 ### Features